I-ching - Philosophy and Practice

 History of I-ching

-The history of I-ching is no less uncertain than that of other famous works of ancient culture such as the Bible, Vedas, etc. The oldest proofs of its existence can be traced as far back as Chou Dynasty when there already existed a book named Chou-I, that is the Changes of Chou.
+The oldest proofs of the existence of I-ching can be traced as far back as Chou Dynasty when there already existed a book named Chou-I, that is the Changes of Chou.

-Still, four illustrious public figures are generally considered to have contributed to this work - its appearance and form: Fu Hsi, King Wen, the Duke of Chou, and Confucius.
+Still, four illustrious public figures are generally considered to have contributed to the development and transmission of this book: Fu Hsi, King Wen, the Duke of Chou, and Confucius.

 • Fu Hsi

 Fu Hsi was the first of the legendary emperors of China who must have governed between 2852-2737 BC.
-He offered mankind many valuable inventions.
-According to the ancient Chinese tradition, he invented the eight trigrams - pa-kua - that represent the foundation of the I-ching system, and from which the hexagrams derived.
+According to the ancient Chinese tradition, he invented the eight trigrams ( pa-kua) that represent the foundation of the I-ching system, and from which the hexagrams derived.

 • King Wen (Wen Wang)